fg91/deploying_with_docker/README.md

 2. `copy` (copies a list of files or folders from the host device to docker image)
 3. `expose` (opens ports of the docker image)
 4. `workdir` (specify the work container of the work when it starts, every command you run, will be executed here, no need to cd here)
-5. `run` (every command you specify after run will run inside of your docker container, use only *one* RUN command to save storage space!)
+5. `run` (every command you specify after run will run inside of your docker container, use only *one* RUN command to save storage space!
+Do a new line with \ &&)
 6. `cmd` (specifies the last command that runs forever)

 Hint: use *continuumio/anaconda* as base image as it already contains a good python distro with machine learning libraries

+### Dockerfile
 ```
 FROM continuum/anaconda
 COPY hfs(host_file_sys)/flask_model_folder /usr/local/flask_model_folder